 - Leukeran (chlorambucil)

-The following non-steroidal anti-inflammatory drugs (NSAIDs) are given for joint pain and blood thinning if needed:
+The following non-steroidal anti-inflammatory drugs (NSAIDs) can be given for joint pain and blood thinning, if needed:

 - Tylenol (acetaminophen)